 I also develop, test and/or shoot recipes, sometimes for media and often for brands, supporting campaigns and incorporating exciting new products, from kitchen gadgets to the latest ingredients.
 I also work with a select number of brands to bring a foodie edge to their editorial websites.
-Currently, I’m proud to be resident food blogger for Avon UK and the Family Food Blogger at AO.com.
+Currently, I’m proud to be resident food blogger for Avon UK and the Family Food Blogger at AO.com and Mamas & Papas.

 As well as writing, I work on my YouTube channel and with brands to produce all sorts of video content, from chat shows to recipe guides.
 I am also a regular on local and national radio.

-You might imagine that, as a blogger you’ll mostly find me tucked in a dark room lit only by my monitor, or buried under mountains of pots, pans and sprinkles – and there’s a grain of truth to that – but I also love working with a live audience, so I regularly partner with brands to run workshops, presentations and demonstrations at everything from consumer events and exhibitions, to trade shows, to conferences.
+You might imagine that, as a blogger you’ll mostly find me tucked in a dark room lit only by my monitor, or buried under mountains of pots, pans and sprinkles – and there’s a grain of truth to that – but I also love working with a live audience.

 My articles, recipes, tips and interviews have appeared in numerous newspapers, magazines, websites and radio stations, including…